BeneathTheInk/doxxo/README.md

 # Doxxo

 Doxxo is a quick-and-dirty documentation generator inspired by [Docco](http://jashkenas.github.com/docco/).
 Unlike Docco, Doxxo parses block-level comments to find documentation.

-Doxxo only supports JavaScript at the moment.
+Doxxo only supports JavaScript and Markdown at the moment.

 Check out [the Doxxo documentation](http://beneaththeink.github.io/doxxo/doxxo.html), produced with Doxxo itself!